Reducing resistance to bacteria in healthcare

 This is a great story.
 Officially, I started working as a food regulation consultant in 1996.
 I originally studied Medicine and became a doctor in the USSR.
 In 1991, when I came to Israel, it was difficult to receive a license and find work as a doctor.
 Thankfully, I saw an ad in the newspaper.
 Can you believe it?
 This was, of course, before the internet.
 That little ad changed my life.
 It said that a new company based in Jerusalem was bringing this innovative idea of food hygiene and food safety consultants to Israel, and that they were looking for doctors!
 I scheduled a meeting with them, and it really did change my destiny.

 Dr. R. Katain, may he rest in peace, conducted the interview, he was the founder of the company, and he really was the first to introduce the idea of private food safety consultants here.
-He wanted doctors specifically, not only thanks to our expertise and understanding of how germs and transmittable diseases work, but also because there were a lot of us coming to Israel at that time without being able to find work here.
+He wanted doctors specifically, not only thanks to our expertise and understanding of how germs and transmittable diseases work but also because there were a lot of us coming to Israel at that time without being able to find work here.
 He really was godsent.

 At first, they wanted me to start working in Eilat, which is really far away in southern Israel.
 I was a single mother of two young girls – I explained how I couldn’t possibly uproot them so far, and regretfully turned the job down.
 They told me, if I waited, maybe they could find work for me.
-It took a few months, I called every single week to check if maybe they had work for me now.
+It took a few months, I called every single week to check if maybe they had worked for me now.
 One time, one of their regular employees had taken a month off to have surgery done – and that was my chance.
 That was the start of my career.
 After substituting for a month, Dr. Katain said he liked my work and wanted me to stay for good.

 The initial pay was horrible, I was getting paid in peanuts!
 But I could see how important this field was, how it would grow in the upcoming years, and how much I could learn from working in it.
 It really felt like I could see the future in that sense.
 I worked with Dr. Katain for a few years, and thanks to my basic knowledge and work experience as a doctor combined with his teachings and true professional communication I was able to learn and develop rapidly in my field.
 It’s really thanks to this that I was able to open my own consulting business.
 It was just an incredible learning experience.